hudsonbrendon/pyeventick/README.md

 ```
 ## Event

-To get the data of just one event, use it
+To get the data of just one event, use:
 ```python
 >>> eventick.event(20585)
 ```
-This returns a dictionary with information from an event.
+It returns a dictionary with information from an event.
 ```python
 {
   u'events': [